BhaveshChauhan1993/capillary.hyper-sdk-documentation.github.io/README.md

 You can record events with Hydra to learn more about your app’s usage patterns and segment your users by their actions.
 Events track what individual actions users perform in your app or website.
 Some examples of events include a user signing in, launching an app, viewing a product, etc. With this SDK you can track users in two ways.

-1. [Track User Events](track-user-events.md#track-user-events) In these events all the user specific information like username,firstname,lastname,email,mobile, and other custom information along with system information can be passed.These information can be used to run campaign based on user segregation on different levels like spreading welcome messages on their emails or offering different offers based on user age,gender etc.
+1. [Track User Events](track-user-events.md#track-user-events) In these events all the user specific information like username,firstname,lastname,email,mobile, and other custom information along with system information can be passed.These information can be used to run campaign based on user segregation on different levels.
+For Example:- Spreading welcome messages on their emails or offering different offers based on user age,gender etc.
-2. [Track Behavioral Events](track-behavioral-events.md#track-behavioral-events) These events can be used to tract user actions througout application.These events are valid only if user is SignIn or SignUp to Hydra SDK.Events are Invalid if they are called after SignOut.
+2. [Track Behavioral Events](track-behavioral-events.md#track-behavioral-events) These events can be used to track user actions througout application.These events are Valid only if user is SignIn or SignUp to Hydra SDK.Events are Invalid if they are called after SignOut.
-In order to track events user has to pass, Event name should NotNull or Empty and Attributes is Optional.
+In order to track these events,User has to pass Event name (NotNull or NonEmpty) and Attributes (Optional).